mushfiqnabiaz/node-red-conf/README.md

 # Install Node-Red and Auto-Start Node-RED on Boot using systemd (Ubuntu)

-This guide explains how to configure Node-RED to automatically start on boot in Ubuntu using systemd.
+This guide explains how to install node-red and configure Node-RED to automatically start on boot in Ubuntu using systemd.

 ## Prerequisites

-- Ubuntu operating system (tested on Ubuntu 20.04)
+- Ubuntu operating system (tested on Ubuntu 20.04 or 22.04)
-- Node-RED installed and working

 ## Setup Node JS in Ubuntu system